johnwaghorn/configuration/oh_my_zsh/oh_my_zsh.md

 # Oh My Zsh

-This is a simple setup script for Oh My Zsh with the starship prompt.
+Oh my zsh is a popular zsh configuration framework.
+It comes with a lot of plugins and themes.
+The starship prompt is a fast and customizable prompt that can be used with Oh My Zsh.
+This is a simple setup guide for Oh My Zsh with the starship prompt.

 ## Prerequisites